XenoAtom/XenoAtom.Interop/src/zlib/readme.md

 This package is part of the [XenoAtom.Interop](https://github.com/XenoAtom/XenoAtom.Interop) project.

 zlib compression library.
-For more information, see [zlib](https://zlib.net/).
+For more information, see [zlib](https://zlib.net/) website.
 ## 💻 Usage

 After installing the package, you can access the library through the static class `XenoAtom.Interop.zlib`.

+For more information, see the official documentation at https://zlib.net/manual.html.

 Example of using this library in C#: